marionwalton/2024-09-04-uct/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-    Participants must bring a laptop with a
-    Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    RStudio has been made available on lab machines.
+Participants are also encouraged to bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% endif %}
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  We will make some time at the end of the workshop to assist you if you would like to use RStudio on your own laptop.
+If you want to follow the lesson on your own laptop, you will need to pre-install the specific software packages listed <a href="#setup">below</a>.
 </p>

 {% comment %}